canjalal/MERN-Chirper/README.md

     ],
     ...
 ```
-In order to create messages then, the frontend must send in not only the content of the new message, but the 'topicId' of the topic the message is affiliated with.
-Authentication middleware grabs the 'userId' from the JSON Web Token (JWT).
+In order to create messages then, the frontend must send in not only the content of the new message, but the `topicId` of the topic the message is affiliated with.
+Authentication middleware grabs the `userId` from the JSON Web Token (JWT).
 ```javascript
 const createMessage = asyncHandler(async (req, res) => {